awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    efs-csi-controller-74ccf9f566-wswg9   3/3     Running   0          40m
    ```

 1. After few seconds, you can observe the controller picking up the change \(edited for readability\)\.
-Replace `74ccf9f566-q5989` with a value from one of the pods in your output from the previous command\.
+Replace `74ccf9f566-q5989` with a value from one of the Pods in your output from the previous command\.

    ```
    kubectl logs efs-csi-controller-74ccf9f566-q5989 \